Preparing for a Flood

 Flooding can create many health risks, safety and environmental problems.
 Take precautions ahead of time to minimize these hazards.
 The best way to minimize health risks due to flood damage is to plan ahead.
 Remember that floodwaters are contaminated.
 Proper handling of items that contact floodwater can help avoid illness.

-- Review your insurance policy.
-Average insurance policies do not cover flood damage.
+Review your insurance policy.
+Standard insurance policies do not cover flood damage.

 Survey your home or business for potential problems that may result if your home or business is flooded.
 Action taken ahead of time can minimize flood damage and may prevent or reduce exposure to health risks.

 If your basement is flooded, the water may get deep enough to cause your fuel oil tank to tip over or float to the surface.
 If the tank’s fill or vent pipes are not watertight, floodwater may enter and force fuel oil out of the tank.

 If forecasts indicate potential flooding of your basement, the Minnesota Pollution Control Agency recommends:

 - Contact a bulk fuel distributor to remove the fuel from the tank before flooding begins and plug its vent and fill pipes.

 - If emptying a tank is not possible or practical, secure it to concrete anchors in the ground so they cannot float away.